canonical/kafka-k8s-operator/README.md

 ### Password rotation

-The operator user is used internally by the Charmed Kafka K8s Operator.
+The operator user is used internally by the Charmed Apache Kafka K8s Operator.
 The `set-password` action can be used to rotate its password:

 ```shell
 juju run kafka-k8s/leader set-password password=<password>